-About Clive Emson
+Clive Emson Auctions

-The concept of the Company is to provide a specialist land and property auctioneering service and, therefore, does not compete with the traditional estate agency, mortgage broking, insurance or any other aspect of the property world.
+The company’s concept is to provide a specialist land and property auction service and, therefore, does not compete with the traditional estate agency, mortgage broking, insurance, or any other aspect of the property world.

 A guide to Buying at Clive Emson auction